Anglo-Spanish War (1585–1604): France

 Normandy added a new front in the war and the threat of another invasion attempt across the channel.
 In 1590, the Spanish landed a considerable force in Brittany to assist the French Catholic League, expelling the English and Huguenot forces from much of the area.
 Henry IV's conversion to Catholicism in 1593 won him widespread French support for his claim to the throne, particularly in Paris (where he was crowned the following year), a city that he had unsuccessfully besieged in 1590.
 In 1594 Anglo-French forces were able to end Spanish hopes of using the large port of Brest as a launching point for an invasion of England by capturing Fort Crozon.

 The French Wars of Religion turned increasingly against the hardliners of the French Catholic League.
 With the signing of the Triple Alliance in 1596 between France, England, and the Dutch, Elizabeth sent a further 2,000 troops to France after the Spanish took Calais.
 In September 1597 Anglo-French forces under Henry retook Amiens, just six months after the Spanish took the city, bringing to a halt a string of Spanish victories.
 In fact, the first tentative talks on peace between the French and Spanish crowns had already begun before the battle and the League hardliners were already losing popular support throughout France to a resurgent Henry after his conversion to Roman Catholicism which was bolstered by his military successes.
 In addition, Spanish finances were at breaking point because of fighting wars in France, the Netherlands, and against England.
 Therefore, a deeply ill Philip decided to end his support for the League and to finally recognize the legitimacy of Henry's accession to the French throne.
 Without Spanish support, the last League hardliners were quickly defeated.
 In May 1598, the two kings signed the Peace of Vervins ending the last of the religious civil wars and the Spanish intervention with it.

-Ireland
+Ireland: Spanish armadas (1596–1602)

-In 1594, the Nine Years' War in Ireland had begun, when Ulster lords Hugh O'Neill and Red Hugh O'Donnell rose up against English rule with fitful Spanish support, mirroring the English support of the Dutch rebellion.
-While English forces were containing the rebels in Ireland at great cost in men, general suffering, and finance, the Spanish attempted two further armadas, in 1596 and 1597: the first was shattered in a storm off northern Spain, and the second was frustrated by adverse weather as it approached the English coast.
-Philip II died in 1598, and his successor Philip III continued the war but with less enthusiasm.
+By 1594, the Nine Years' War in Ireland had begun, when Ulster lords Hugh O'Neill and Red Hugh O'Donnell rose up against English rule with fitful Spanish support, mirroring the English support of the Dutch rebellion.
+English forces attempted to contain the rebels in Ireland at great cost in men, general suffering, and finance.
+The Spanish saw the war in Ireland as an opportunity - a new front, which hoped to draw English troops away from the fighting in the United Provinces.
+Since the conflict in Ireland had started Spain had sent weapons and finance to support the rebels.
+Ireland thus would eventually become the focus of further Spanish armada attempts.